 In fact, we found that the nightlife scene here is very relaxed, easy going and involves having many Aperols (which we love).
 Venice is a super romantic city and we found that it was a great option for us visiting as a gay couple.

 With that in mind, it’s not so surprising that there isn’t really any gay nightlife in Venice…..or is there..

-So where is the nearest gay club or gay bar in Venice?
+Nearest gay club or gay bar in Venice?